flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 It depends.

 For a new project I would suggest just to initially throw it up on a PAAS.
+And not the free options, a proper supported *business* node.

 Validate it, iterate, then if it makes sense due to popularity or company policy move it to a custom infrastructure.
 And for that I would suggest Kubernetes.